 Welcome to our Bamboo Product FAQ for SharePoint 2010.
-For an overview of Bamboo's plan for providing SharePoint 2010 support, please read the post, Bamboo Product Support for SharePoint 2010.
-This post attemps to dive into a little more detail by providing answers to some common questions.
+For an overview of Bamboo’s plan for providing SharePoint 2010 support, please read the post, Bamboo Product Support for SharePoint 2010.
+This post attempts to dive into a little more detail by providing answers to some common questions.
 If you have specific questions that are not answered here, then please submit a comment below or contact our Sales team to get the answers you need.

 1. Will all your products work with SharePoint 2010?